Romeo Weds Heer: Production

 Feroze Khan shared his new look from his next play named Romeo Weds Heer on Instagram.
 He further informed his fans that this would be a Rom-com and would also be directed by Anjum Shahzad.
 It marks the third collaboration of Feroze with director Anjum Shahzad after the romantic films Zindagi Kitni Haseen Hai and Saga of Love and Revenge Khaani.
 Anjum, once again, selected Sana Javed as the female lead after her mind blowing performance in Khaani, thus the trio returned.
 Besides this, the leading couple has also been a part of Mehreen Jabbar's Dino Ki Dulhaniya, a television film, thus this marks the third appearance of Feroze and Sana as a couple.

 Romeo Weds Heer is written by Muhammad Younis Butt.
 It is produced under the banner of 7th Sky Entertainment.

 Reception

 The show impressed with super high ratings in its first episodes; reaching 4-1 TRPs.
 It kept a lead for many weeks, and if it was not number 1 it was still in top 10.
-However towards February the TRP began falling down and had a terrible audience reception, and was no longer in the top 10.
-It was only getting 0-5 TRPs.
-By the last episode, the show lost a lot of fanbase; both on TV, and YouTube.
+However towards the end the TRP began falling down and was no longer in the top 10.